 But I wanted you all to know that today we are touring the old city and I just want at the wailing wall.

-adorable cat thank you for sharing from your heart.
+adorable cat :heartbeat: thank you for sharing from your heart.